eflumerf/styleguide/dune-daq-cppguide.md

 understandable by a new reader.
 Minimize the use of abbreviations that would likely be unknown to someone outside your project (especially acronyms and initialisms).
-Do not abbreviate by deleting letters within a word unless it's obvious what's meant (e.g. "msg") or you define the full meaning of the abbreviation in a comment.
+Do not abbreviate by deleting letters within a word unless it's obvious what's meant (e.g. "msg", "num", "max") or you define the full meaning of the abbreviation in a comment.
 Generally speaking, descriptiveness should be proportional to the name's scope of visibility.
 For example, `n` may be a fine name within a 5-line function, but within the scope of a class, it's likely too vague.
+Here's an example of well-chosen names:

 ```
 class MyClass {